 Ask the Member/Senator to do something specific (vote a certain way, sponsor legislation) that benefits the issue or issues you are there to discuss.
 Quite often they want to help their constituents, particularly if it is a relatively non-partisan issue such as wine.

 Make sure to have some information about your particular issue (and possibly your business) to leave behind with the Congressional staff and leave your contact information.
-Make sure to follow up the meeting with a phone call and an email.
-Make sure to thank the staff when you leave.
+Be sure to follow up the visit to Congress with a phone call and an email.
+Remember to thank the staff when you leave.
 It will take more than one meeting for you to really effect change, but a face to face meeting is still the best way to make your views heard.
 Remember, the Member/Senator works for you.